 Rotator Cuff Injury (cont.)

-Rotator Cuff Injury Diagnosis
+Rotator Cuff Injury Diagnosis and Tests

 The care provider may want to take a thorough history of the acute injury as well as any previous symptoms that may suggest a more long-term problem.